-ROADSIDE VENDOR - A roadside Building, Structure, or vehicle used to market, sell, or share anything other than Agricultural Products.
+ROADSIDE VENDOR - A roadside Building, Structure, or vehicle used to market, sell, or share second-hand or self-made goods.
+Annual or semi-annual garage sales or yard sales shall not be considered Roadside Vendors provided they are not conducted with regularity or frequency."

-SAWMILL - A facility which uses mechanical processes to transform wood through cutting, sawing, or shredding operations, for commercial purposes.
+SAWMILL - A facility that uses mechanical processes to transform wood through cutting, sawing, or shredding operations for commercial purposes.

 SITE PLAN - A specific plan for a Lot(s) and its Use or proposed Use, including descriptive material, drawings, and other information required.
-See the Schedule of Use Regulations for Uses requiring Site Plan approval and § 250-96(Site Plans) for detailed Site Plan scope and requirements.
+See the Schedule of Use Regulations for Uses requiring Site Plan approval and § 250-96 Site Plans for detailed Site Plan scope and requirements.